Casio Barcode Music Score Format

 The barcode pen, called the MS-1, was included with the following Casio keyboards: VL-Tone VL-5, Casiotone MT-70, and Casiotone 701.
 The procedure of scanning barcodes to store music in the keyboard's memory was called MS Memory.
 (Storing music by pressing keyboard keys and buttons was called Manual Memory.)

 I do not own any of these keyboards.
 I have learned about the barcode format by reading the keyboard manuals, studying a type-in program from a computer magazine, and analyzing the barcodes from a video and images online.
+In 2014, a reader sent me some additional data values and information.
 (See the Links section at the end of this document.)

 Barcode format

 A music piece is encoded in three sections: pitch data, length data, and chord data.
-Each section consists of multiple lines of barcodes.
+Each section can consist of multiple barcode lines.

 [diagram of barcode format]